 Simply put, our approach works.
-Because we know that the foundations of success are desire and determination, we start with student-defined goals to create the foundation for success.
+Because we know that the foundations of success are desire and determination, we start with student-defined goals to create the framework for success.

 The support we provide is not an intervention, but more of a recognition.
 College students with executive skills weakness, anxiety, depression, or learning differences have already achieved some degree of success in order to make it to college.
 We uncover and build on those successes to increase engagement and achievement on campus and in life.

 While the specifics of support are unique to each student, our primary areas of focus are: